uisautomation/django-ucamlookup/README.md

 *def get_institutions(user=None)*: Returns the list of institutions using the lookup ucam service.
 The institutions of the user passed by parameters will be shown first in the list returned

+*validate_crsids(crsids_text)*: It receives a list of crsids (comming from input tag from the template macros described previously) [wich format is separated by commas and with no spaces in between] and returns a list of Users corresponding to the crsids passed.

+*get_or_create_user_by_crsid(crsid)*: Returns the User corresponding to the crsid passed.
+If it does not exists in the database, it is created.

 *get_institution_name_by_id(institution_id, all_institutions=None)*: Returns the name of an institution by the id passed.
 If all_institutions is passed (the result from get_institutions) then the search is done locally using this list instead of a lookup call.